Were you injured in an accident that was not your fault?

 Sowerby Bridge road accident claims

-Whether you have been hurt in a car collision, or have been involved in a hit-and-run, the Quittance road accident compensation claim guide sets out everything you need to know about what to do.Road accident claims
+Whether you have been hurt in a car crash, or were the victim of a hit-and-run driver, our road accident compensation claim guide sets out everything you need to know about making a claim.

-Clinical negligence describes when someone is injured or becomes ill as the result of the carelessness of a doctor or other health worker.
-If you have been injured by medical negligence, Quittance's panel of expert clinical negligence solicitors can help you make a claim against the trust or private hospital liable for your injury.
+Clinical (or medical) negligence describes when a patient sustains an injury or illness as the result of a registrar, nurse or other health worker's carelessness.
+If you have been the victim of medical negligence, Quittance's panel of expert clinical negligence solicitors can help you claim compensation from the NHS hospital or private clinic that was responsible.

 The effect of a serious injury is acknowledged by Courts and insurance companies when they are working out compensation.
 Compensation should lessen the financial load and take the pressure off an injured person so they can prioritise rehabilitation.
 The panel of expert lawyers for many years have aided families impacted by severe accidents.